CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 165.44.
 Verification for special allowances for supportive services.

 165.45.
-Time frames for authorization of payment for special allowances for supportive services.
+Time frames for authorization of special allowances for supportive services.

 165.46.
 Types of special allowances for supportive services.